shenwei356/sun2021-cami-profiles/README.md

         Orininal: Synechococcus sp.
 JA-2-3B'a(2-13)
         Formated: Synechococcus_sp_JA_2_3B_a_2_13

+3. Tailing underlines were deleted

 Besides, the verion of NCBI Taxonomy database was not clear.
-The only clue:
+The only clue is:

 > Indeed, in the recently updated microbial genome database (NCBI RefSeq, 6 November 2020),

 This made it hard to convert taxonomic names to the right TaxId, because [NCBI Taxonomy changes frequently](https://github.com/shenwei356/taxid-changelog).
-I had to manually checking the history of a taxon via taxid-changelog, and finally found the lastest available taxdump version: `2020-06-01`.
+I had to manually checking the history of a taxon via taxid-changelog, and finally found the lastest available taxdump version: `2020-03-01`.

 ## DOWNLOAD